KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   How would a NBA game have played if there was a 4 point line, or the 3 point line was molded into a custom line, with all the related stats.
 -   Create a leaderboard of who can make the losing team the winner the fastest by modifying the 3 point line.
 -   Do the marketing and creating a viral hashtag like `myteamwon`.

-### Utility functions AI

--   Create a list of all the utility functions in a project, and optionally a string that describes the intent of each utility function.
--   When a new developer creates a utility function, they can query this database, to see if a similar utility function exists.
-And this can avoid duplication.
--   This workflow can be triggered from GitHub comments as well (which is really helpful during a pull request).

 ## Company Ideas